 Water Policy provides a forum for this dialogue.
 It invites these communities into this forum both to shape and to be shaped by thinking and debate on water policy worldwide.

-Water Policy publishes reviews, research papers and progress reports in, among others, the following areas: financial, diplomatic, organizational, legal, administrative and research; organized by country, region or river basin.
+Water Policy is an Open Access journal publishing reviews, research papers and progress reports in, among others, the following areas: financial, diplomatic, organizational, legal, administrative and research; organized by country, region or river basin.
 Water Policy also publishes reviews of books and grey literature.

 The journal will publish analyses, reviews and debates on all policy aspects of water resources.
 Examples of such topics are: